Differentially Private Synthetic Heavy-tailed Data: Synthetic Data via the KNG Mechanism

 In Algorithm \ref{alg: stepwiseKNG}, we build the coefficients of new quantiles upon the results of the \nth{50} quantile.
 Therefore, instead of equally allocating the privacy budget at each quantile, we suggest spending more privacy budget at the \nth{50} quantile and dividing the remaining budget equally for the other quantiles.
-In particular, through simulations, we discover that assigning more privacy-loss budget to the median can lead to higher overall accuracy of the coefficient estimation and higher utility.
-Appendix \ref{appendix_sim_budget_allocation} covers further details on privacy budget allocation.

 Motivated to further guarantee data utility even at a low privacy budget, we propose the sandwich KNG algorithm.
 Our reasoning is that once the upper and lower bounds have been established, the marginal privacy budget needed to find the quantiles between the two bounds is minimal.
-To implement this method, we need to first estimate the anchor quantiles, such as \nth{5}, \nth{25}, \nth{50}, \nth{75}, and \nth{95}, using the stepwise KNG algorithm.
+To implement this method, we need to first estimate the so-called anchor quantiles, such as \nth{5}, \nth{25}, \nth{50}, \nth{75}, and \nth{95}, using the stepwise KNG algorithm.
 The non-crossing constraint from Equation \ref{eq: stepwiseKoenker} can be revised as:

 Similarly, the constraint from Equation \ref{eq: stepwiseDataCheck} also needs to be modified as: